anshul-3000/Emotion_Detection/README.md

-# Emotion Detection model using deep learning.
+# Emotion Sense: Real-Time Emotion Detection Using Deep Learning".

-## To use our Emotion Detection model--
+## To use our Emotion Sense--

 Step-1 Just clone or download our repository and unzip it.